vsergeev/luaradio/new-to-sdr.md

 Software-defined radios offer the allure of instant reconfigurability in every
 dimension: frequency, modulation, and protocol.
-In theory, you would simply run a different program to implement an entirely different radio — whether it's a FM broadcast radio receiver, a UMTS handset, or a Bluetooth device.
+In theory, you would simply run a different program to implement an entirely different radio — whether it's a FM broadcast receiver, a UMTS handset, or a Bluetooth device.
 While there are still real-world limitations to this dream, particularly in antennas and in host processing power, software-defined radio today is a powerful technology for building flexible communication systems, exploring the radio frequency spectrum, and for protocol research and development.